Fine-tuning a VLM using LoRA

 If your dataset contains image urls

 Images must be base64 encoded with MIME type prefixes.
-If your dataset contains image urls, you will need to download and encode them to base64.❌ Incorrect Format - This will NOT work:Raw HTTP/HTTPS URLs are not supported.
-Images must be base64 encoded.
+If your dataset contains image URLs, you’ll need to download and encode them to base64.- ❌ Incorrect

 Python script to download and encode images to base64